AdamZahiruddin/BookLoop/README.md

 Before running the application, make sure to:

 1. Set up your database (e.g., SQL Server LocalDB or SQL Server Express).
-2. Update the connection string in `YourForm.cs` or `App.config` file.
+2. Update the connection string in forms that requires DB connection.

 ### 🔁 Example connection string:
 ```csharp